Online Modified Greedy Algorithm for Storage Control under Uncertainty: The Online Modified Greedy Algorithm

 Assumption {\bf A}3 appears to be a restriction on the physical parameters of the storage model.
 It states that the range of feasible storage control $\umax -\umin$ is smaller than the range of storage levels $\bmax -\bmin$, \ie, the ramping limits of the storage is relatively small compared to the storage capacity.
 This is, nevertheless, not completely true as the designer of the storage controller usually also has the freedom to select the frequency of the controller in a range of possible values.
 More specifically, for a fixed storage system, it has a certain storage capacity (\eg, energy rating in unit of MWh, and \ie, $\bmax-\bmin$ in our notation) and certain charging/discharging ramping capacity (\eg, power rating in unit of MW, and denoted by $r^+$ and $r^-$ for charging and discharging rate, respectively).
 We have $\umax = r^+ \dt$, $\umin = -r^- \dt$, and therefore $\umax -\umin = (r^++r^-)\dt$ can be made smaller than $\bmax -\bmin$ as long as the frequency of the controller is high enough (or the length of each time period $\dt$ is small enough).

-Define $J(u,f)$ as the value (or total cost) function of~\eqref{prob:singleBusGeneral} induced by the sequence of control $\{(\u_t,f_t),\,t\geq 1\}$ and $J^\star=J(u^\star, f^\star)$ as the optimal value of the average cost stochastic control problem with $\{(u^\star_t,f^\star_t),\,t\geq 1\}$ being the corresponding optimal control sequence.
-Sometimes we also use the notation $J(u)$ when the $f$ sequence is clear from the context.
-We are ready to state the main theorem regarding the performance of the OMG algorithm. \begin{theorem} [Performance] The control sequence $(\uhat, \fhat) \defeq\{(\uhat_t, \fhat_t), t\ge 1\}$ generated by the OMG algorithm is feasible with respect to all constraints of~\eqref{prob:singleBusGeneral} and its sub-optimality is bounded by $\M(\ks)/\W$, that is
+Define \ylmod{$J(\upi,\fpi)$} as the value (or total cost) function of~\eqref{prob:singleBusGeneral} induced by the \ylmod{sequence of control policies $\{(\upi_t,\fpi_t),\,t\geq 1\}$ and $J^\star=J(\upistar, \fpistar)$} as the optimal value of the average cost stochastic control problem with \ylmod{$\{(\upistar_t,\fpistar_t),\,t\geq 1\}$} being the corresponding optimal \ylmod{sequence of control policies}.
+Sometimes we also use the notation $J(\upi)$ when the $\fpi$ sequence is clear from the context.
+We are ready to state the main theorem regarding the performance of the OMG algorithm. \begin{theorem} [Performance] The \ylmod{control policy} sequence \ylmod{$(\upihat, \fpihat) \defeq\{(\upihat_t, \fpihat_t), t\ge 1\}$} generated by the OMG algorithm is feasible with respect to all constraints of~\eqref{prob:singleBusGeneral} and its sub-optimality is bounded by $\M(\ks)/\W$, that is

 where

 \end{theorem}

 The theorem above guarantees that the cost of the OMG algorithm is bounded above by $J^\star + \M(\ks)/\W$.
 The proof of the theorem is relegated to Appendix A. The sub-optimality bound $\M(\ks)/\W$ reduces to a much simpler form if $\la = 1$. \begin{remark}[Sub-Optimality Bound, $\la =1 $] For a storage with $\la = 1$, we have and the online algorithm is no worse than $\M/\W$ sub-optimal.
 In this case, one would optimize the performance by setting